Jema'a: Population

+Climate conditionn

+Jema’a Local Government Area experiences a tropical wet-and-dry climate with a warm and humid rainy season followed by a hot and partly cloudy dry season.
+Recent weather-data show daytime temperatures around 25-28 °C during cloudy or rainy periods, with nighttime lows near 20 °C, high humidity (often above 80-90 %) and frequent thunderstorms during the rainy months.

+The onset of the rainy season typically brings heavy rain, thunderstorms and high cloud cover, while the dry season has lower humidity, less rainfall, and increased sunshine hours.

 Economy

 The people of the local government are predominantly farmers, cultivating cash crops such as cotton, peanuts and ginger; and food crops such as corn, millet and sorghum in subsistent qualities.
 There is also an old tin mining tunnel site in the town of Godogodo.